allvoice/allvoice-website/README.md

 - copy .env.example to .env `cp .env.example .env`

 ### setup mysql db

+- run `pnpm db:push` to push the Database schema.
-- run `pnpm seed`
+- run `pnpm db:seed`
 - this might take a few mins so move on

 note: this will be missing voicelines, but contain npcs

 ### setup clerk

 - setup a [clerk](https://clerk.com) account for auth (should take less than 2 mins)
 - update .env with NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY and CLERK_SECRET_KEY

 ### setup elevenlabs

 - setup an [elevenlabs](https://elevenlabs.io) account for voice generation (need at least the $1 paid tier)
 - update .env with ELEVENLABS_API_KEY

 ### setup s3 bucket

 - ensure the containers are up from docker compose
+- run `./bucket-config/apply-bucket-configs.sh`. (if the script is not executable, use `chmod +x ./bucket-config/apply-bucket-configs.sh`)
-- navigate to http://localhost:9001 and make a bucket and access key
+- navigate to <http://localhost:9001> and make a bucket and access key
 - update .env with BUCKET_NAME, AWS_ACCESS_KEY_ID, and AWS_SECRET_ACCESS_KEY

 ### run the website

 - `pnpm dev`

 ## [cursor](https://cursor.sh/) prompt

 ```im using typescript, functional react 18, nextjs page router, tailwind, trpc, prisma, and react query 5 with the trpc integration.
 T3 stack is the name of the stack im using. use env instead of process.env```